shivanshgupta365/ULIS-AI/README.md

 # ULIS AI

-ULIS AI is a Structured Legal Intelligence Engine for legal awareness, research preparation, and privacy-aware case analysis.
+ULIS AI is a Ultimate Legal Intelligence Systems for legal awareness, research preparation, and privacy-aware case analysis.
 It helps users describe a legal situation, compare it with a structured case corpus, understand relevant law sections, identify evidence gaps, and generate a simple preparation brief with MultiLingual Voice and Text Support .

 ULIS AI is rewarded as 5th Runner Up and Special Mention at AIBoomi StartUp Hackathon!